ch604/blcheck/README.md

 * Automatic distinction between __domain or IP__
 * Performs __PTR validation__ (only if domain is supplied, does not work for IP)
 * 3 verbose (-v) levels and a quiet (-q) mode
-* The result of script is the number of servers which blocklisted the domain, so it can be used for any kind of __automated scripts or cronjobs__
+* The exit code of script is the number of servers which blocklisted the domain, so it can be used for any kind of __automated scripts or cronjobs__
 * Informative and pleasant output